Astra's Stargate

 The second mission will help to determine how to make the Starship Crew cabin efficient and comfortable for the third Polaris mission that will be the first crewed flight of SpaceX’s Starship with humans on board.

-Polaris Dawn - 3
+Polaris Mission - 3

 The third mission will be the first crewed test of the SpaceX Starship.
 This means that Starship will be ready to ferry humans to space.
 Before this mission can happen, the spacecraft will have to be human-rated.
 On to the Moon and Mars!